 Have you ever seen a pregnant woman with a luscious set of locks only to lose a lot of it after delivery?
 This is what’s called postpartum hair loss after pregnancy.
 Many moms and moms-to-be pray and hope to skip the whole postpartum hair loss journey.
 Some would go great lengths to avoid it altogether, and others are lucky not to experience it at all.
-We know postpartum hair loss and hair shedding isn’t easy to deal with.
-It’s hard not to panic at the sight of clumps of hair (that aren’t on your head!), especially if you don’t know when it’s going to stop or how to deal with it.
-Here we’ve explained the causes of hair loss after pregnancy, and how to prevent and treat it post-baby.
+We know hair falling out postpartum isn’t easy to deal with.
+It’s hard not to panic at the sight of clumps of hair (that aren’t on your head), especially if you don’t know when it’s going to stop or how to deal with it.
+Here we’ve explained the causes of losing hair postpartum, and how to prevent and treat it post-baby.

 Dealing with Postpartum Hair Loss